NYU Dataset

 Leon Levy Fellowship in Neuroscience/Leon Levy Foundation

-BBRF Young Investigator Grant/Brain and Behavior Research Foundation
+BBRF Young Investigator Grant/Brain & Behavior Research Foundation

 HHMI Faculty Scholars/Howard Hughes Medical Institute